 It is sad that the state of education today often discourages learning more than it encourages it. #feelthelearn

 - Creating...
+To summarise my main passion in life: I like to build BIG things, the bigger, the greater, the better.
 So much to say about this but I'll leave it at: very little can give more meaning and fullfilment than the act of creating something new directly from your own imagination.

 Learning is great and all, but only your creations will live on after you die i.e. they are your offering to the world and they carry on your legacy.

 - I like to make everything as simple as possible by using logic, breaking it into sub-parts, reorganising, focusing and using a first-principles approach.

 This helps me understand things to the very inner core and throughout my life this has helped me and